tylerjensen/Ioka.Services.Foundation/README.md

 # Ioka.Services.Foundation
 Foundation for .NET Core microservices libraries including use of IdentityServer4, Swagger, Serilog and Elasticsearch.

 This library is NOT production ready.
-It simply represents much the shareable work I have been doing in .NET Core and microservices using IdentityServer4.
+It simply represents much of the shareable work I have been doing in .NET Core and microservices using IdentityServer4.
 It's a work in progress and my hope is that others may benefit from some of the things I'm learning in this code base.
 Some of this code comes from work I have done in the past and those for whom I did this work have granted me free license to share it with the community.

 ## Projects and Code